Vakataka dynasty: Sarvasena

 Sarvasena (c.
 330–355) took the title of Dharmamaharaja.
-He is also known as the author of Harivijaya in Prakrit which is based on the story of bringing the parijat tree from heaven by Krishna.
+He is also known as the author of Harivijaya in Prakrit which is based on the story of bringing the parijata tree from heaven by Krishna.
 This work, praised by later writers is lost.
 He is also known as the author of many verses of the Prakrit Gaha Sattasai.
 One of his minister's name was Ravi.
 He was succeeded by his son Vindhyasena.

 Vindhyasena

 Vindhysena (c.
 355–400) was also known as Vindhyashakti II.
 He is known from the well-known Washim plates which recorded the grant of a village situated in the northern marga (sub-division) of Nandikata (presently Nanded) in his 37th regnal year.
 The genealogical portion of the grant is written in Sanskrit and the formal portion in Prakrit.
 This is the first known land grant by any Vakataka ruler.
 He also took the title of Dharmamaharaja.
 Vindhyasena defeated the ruler of Kuntala, his southern neighbour.
 One of his minister's name was Pravara.
 He was succeeded by his son Pravarasena II.